stunnashadez/3220Project/README.md

 - The initial pdf for phase 1 of the project, the inception report, which outlines the objectives for the project.

+- Within the respositories you will find information on the inception report, which entails the outline of the project.
+You will also find information on the phase 2 of the project which starts the first iteration of the project cycle complete with a report detailing the tools used, management methods, proof of concepts and other information.

 - An pdf file for phrase 3 of the project, summary report, which fully outlines the process and objectives of this phrase.

 - An example excel sheet which represents the data block of a certain industry.